kide-vm/kide/README.md

 Salama is about native code generation in and of ruby.

-It is probably best to read the [The Book](http://dancinglightning.gitbooks.io/the-object-machine/content/) first.

-The current third rewrite adds a system language, with the idea of compiling ruby to that language, Soml.
+The current (fourth) rewrite adds a typed intermediate representation layer (bit like c, but not as a language).
+The idea is to compile ruby to that typed representation.

-The original ruby parser has been remodeled to parse Soml and later we will use whitequarks parser to parse ruby.
-Then it will be ruby --> Soml --> assembler --> binary .
+We will use whitequarks parser to parse ruby.
+Then it will be ruby --> Typed --> Register --> Arm --> binary .

 ## Done

 Some things that are finished, look below for current status / work

-### Soml
+### Typed representation

-A working of the [system language](http://salama-vm.org/soml/soml.html) is done.
-It is strongly typed, but leans more towards ruby style syntax.
+The fully typed syntax representation and compiler to the Register level is done.
+It is remodeled after  last years system language, which proved the concept and surprised with speed.

 Completely object oriented, including calling convention.
 Not much slower than c.